 P and J-Style pickups are comparable.
 They have two magnetic poles, sometimes known as slugs, per string and are passive.
 They are also installed on the bass’s body, though differently.

 With J-Style pickups, the slugs are placed side-by-side rather than one on top of the other.
 This gives them a wider magnetic field to work with and results in a fuller sound.

-While the J stands for jazz, there are many players even from metal and rock that use this pickup because of its versatility.
+The J stands for jazz.
+There are many players even from metal and rock that use this pickup because of its versatility.

 Noiseless Jazz Style Pickups

-As the name suggests, Noiseless J-Style pickups are designed for jazz basses, but can be used in a wide range of styles.
-They are passive pickups that use a humbucking design to cancel out any unwanted noise.
+Noiseless J-Style pickups are intended for jazz basses, as the name would imply.
+But can be used in a variety of styles.
+They are humbucking passive pickups that eliminate any background noise.

-Noiseless Jazz Pickups are J-Style that have been modified to reduce the amount of interference.
+Noiseless Jazz Pickups are J-Style.
+To lessen the amount of interference, they have been modified.
 They achieve this by using two coils that are out of phase with each other.

-This results in a pickup that is quieter and less prone to feedback.
-They still have the growl that is associated with J-Style pickups, but without the unwanted noise.
+This makes the pickup quieter and less likely to feedback.
+They still have the J-Style pickup growl.
+Nonetheless, without the annoying noise.

 Dual Coil Bass Pickups

-Dual coil bass pickups are similar to the precision and jazz style in that they have two magnetic poles, or “slugs”, per string.
-However, they differ in that they have two coils of copper wire rather than one.
+Dual coil bass pickups are similar to the precision and jazz style.
+They also have two magnetic poles per string.
+Yet, they differ in that they have two coils of copper wire rather than one.